 Since it’s awkward to address the outer envelope as “Mr. John Patterson and Guest” the inner-outer envelope system works well.
 Address the outer envelope to “Mr. John Patterson” and the inner envelope to “Mr. John Patterson and Guest”.
 If you’re using only outer envelope, include a short note with your invitation: “Dear John, you’re welcome to bring a guest to the wedding.
 Please let me know.
 Best, Hannah.”

 Write the address below the names on the outer envelope.
 This should be the address of the family or the person you are most familiar within a couple (if the couple is not living together).
-Do not abbreviate or use initials in the street address, spell out all words in an address on your envelopes.
+Do not shorten or use initials in the street address, spell out all words in an address on your envelopes.
 Use “Street”, “Post Office Box” and “Apartment” rather than “St.”, “P.O.
 Box” or “Apt.”.
 This applies to city and state names as well.
-House numbers smaller than 20 should also be spelled out.
+You should spell house numbers smaller than 20.
 Add post office box numbers if needed.

 The preferred place for writing/printing the return address is on the outer envelope’s back flap.
 Don’t use abbreviations, write out all words here, too.
 The return address is important for knowing which guests did not receive their invitations.
 If an invitation is returned to you unopened, it means that you probably wrote the wrong address.
 Call up your guest and confirm the correct address.